matplotlib/matplotlib/doc/users/installing/index.rst

 This will give you additional information about which backends Matplotlib is loading, version information, and more.
-At this point you might want to make sure you understand Matplotlib's :doc:`configuration </tutorials/introductory/customizing>` process, governed by the :file:`matplotlibrc` configuration file which contains instructions within and the concept of the Matplotlib backend.
+At this point you might want to make sure you understand Matplotlib's :ref:`configuration <customizing>` process, governed by the :file:`matplotlibrc` configuration file which contains instructions within and the concept of the Matplotlib backend.